openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 #### Modifying/Updating an ingresscontroller

-The ingresscontroller will need to be deleted and recreated with the updated domain present in if required domain is _not_ the same as cluster domain configured at *ingress.config.openshift.io/cluster* `.spec.domain`.
-If not needed, the workflow defined below is sufficient,
-- The new domain that needs to be associated with the ingresscontroller must be created prior to making any changes.
+- A valid DNS record must be created in advance either on a cloud provider or any external provider so that it can be associated with an ingresscontroller.
-- The ingresscontroller must be edited to set `.loadbalancer.dnsManagementPolicy` to `Unmanaged`.
+- If the ingresscontroller already exists it must be updated to set `.loadbalancer.dnsManagementPolicy` to `Unmanaged`.
+  - ```bash
+    oc -n openshift-ingress-operator patch ingresscontrollers/<name> --type=merge --patch='{"spec":{"endpointPublishingStrategy":{"loadBalancer":{"dnsManagementPolicy":"Unmanaged"}}}}'
+    ```
-- This will trigger a reconcile of the controller, resulting in updating the following conditions on the ingress operator
+- This will trigger a reconcile of the controller, resulting in updating
+  the following conditions on the ingress operator
-  - `DNSManaged` condition will be set to false and reason updated to UnmanagedDNS.
+  - `DNSManaged` condition will be set to `False` and reason updated to
+    UnmanagedDNS.
+  - `DNSReady` condition will be set to `Unknown` and reason updated to
+    UnmanagedDNS.
-- The DNSRecord will also be updated as part of the same reconcile, `.spec.dnsManagementPolicy` will be set to `Unmanaged` and the following conditions will be updated,
+- The DNSRecord will also be updated as part of the same reconcile,
-  - `DNSReady` condition will be set to true and reason updated to UnmanagedDNS.
+  `.spec.dnsManagementPolicy` will be set to `Unmanaged`.
-- Post successfully updating the ingresscontroller, the associated DNS record in the cloud provider must be deleted at the discretion of the cluster admin.
+- Post successfully updating the ingresscontroller, the associated DNS record in the
+  cloud provider must be deleted at the discretion of the cluster admin.
   - Since it is in the `Unmanaged` state, the complete clean-up of resources